rylo5688/Battleship/README.txt

 Once a player loses all their ships they have lost!
 The winner gets to choose if they'd like to enter their name into a list of winners file.

+Single player is exactly the same thing except the second player is a computer that you play against.

 Steps:
 1) Each player must place their ships on their boards
 2) After the boards are finished the actual game will begin